killdash9/MacClam/README.md

 ## Prerequisites ##

-You will need to have <a
+You will need to have Apple's <a href="https://developer.apple.com/library/ios/technotes/tn2339/_index.html">Xcode command line tools</a> installed.
-href="https://developer.apple.com/library/ios/technotes/tn2339/_index.html">Xcode
-command line tools</a> installed.